girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Bayesian Regression/README.md

 ## Purpose
-In this documentation, we will learn about the basic concept behind Bayesian Regression and knows its usage/advantages by a practical implementation.
+In this documentation, we will learn about the basic concept behind Bayesian Regression and know its usage/advantages by a practical implementation.
 ## What is Regression?
 1) Regression is Supervised Machine Learning Techinque.<br>
 2) It predicts continuous, real values and plots the 'best-fit' prediction graph.<br>